The Best 5 Makeup Primer and Foundation Pairs

 We sometimes throw primer to the wayside, and often forget that it’s a helpful step in our makeup applications to achieve a smooth, flawless foundation finish.
 In fact, a good primer can help to visibly blur imperfections on the skin’s surface and give you a more even canvas for your foundation.
 Ahead, we’ve rounded up five primers and foundations that pair well together and make your skin-care and makeup prep routine a whole lot easier.

 A lot of people claim not to need — or even like— primer because it doesn’t give them the ultimate finish they are looking for after applying their foundation.
 The truth is, they are likely not using the right formula.
-The first thing you’ll want to do is take a look at your foundation formula — is its base oil, powder, silicone, water, or something else?
+The first thing you’ll want to do is take a look at your foundation formula — is its base oil, powder, silicone, water or something else?
 If your primer formula doesn’t have the same base, it’s likely the formulas just don’t mesh well together — you know what they say about oil and water after all.

 Next up, consider your desired coverage.
-If you want a fuller coverage — read: you’re hoping to hide discoloration, redness, or any other visible imperfections on your complexion — you’ll want to first apply primer and then follow up with your foundation.
-If you prefer a lighter coverage — think: a day at the beach, an easy day at the office, or simply a Sunday running errands — mix your primer with your foundation and apply at the same time.
+If you want a fuller coverage — read: you’re hoping to hide discoloration, redness or any other visible imperfections on your complexion — you’ll want to first apply primer and then follow up with your foundation.
+If you prefer a lighter coverage — think: a day at the beach, an easy day at the office or simply a Sunday running errands — mix your primer with your foundation and apply at the same time.

 Finally, consider your skin type.
-If you have dry skin, find a primer and foundation duo that offers long-lasting hydration and steer clear of matte-finish products that can potentially cause your skin to appear dry and dull.
-On the other hand, oily skin types should embrace those matte-finish products and avoid oil-based primers and foundations which can possibly lead to the appearance of greasy skin mid-day.
+If you have dry skin, find a primer-and-foundation duo that offers long-lasting hydration and steer clear of matte-finish products that can potentially cause your skin to appear dry and dull.
+On the other hand, oily skin types should embrace those matte-finish products and avoid oil-based primers and foundations, which can possibly lead to the appearance of greasy skin mid-day.